Office Hours Fall 2018: Tuesday - Thursday 11:00 AM - 12:00 PM

 At Princeton, Daniel Heller-Roazen teaches introductory courses in Comparative Literature and Humanistic Studies, upper-level seminars in medieval literature and graduate seminars on various topics in the history of philosophy and literature.
 Recent graduate courses have included seminars on negation; medieval Tristan romances; ancient and modern representations of chance and probability; Arnaut Daniel and the invention of rhyme; theories of sensation; and the history of aesthetics.
 He was the Director of the Gauss Seminars in Criticism from 2007 to 2015.

-An Associate of the Departments of French and Italian and German, Daniel Heller-Roazen regularly advises graduate students in English, French and German, as well as Comparative Literature.
+An Associate of the Departments of French and Italian and German and an affiliated faculty member of the Classics Department, Daniel Heller-Roazen regularly advises graduate students in English, French and German, as well as Comparative Literature.

 No One’s Ways: An Essay on Infinite Naming (Zone Books, 2017)